iondv/framework/docs/en/2_system_description/platform_configuration/deploy_modules.md

                 }
 ...
 ```
-##  Setting search options in the list of objects
+##  Setting the search options in the list of objects

 The functionality allows you to determine at the class level whether we are looking for class objects from the list view by the first instance of a word or by full words, by individual attributes or by the specified attributes in the list with search parameters separated by spaces.